 "Residential" or "Residential Development" means all types of construction intended for human habitation.
-This shall include, but is not limited to, single-family, duplex, triplex, and other multifamily residential development.
+Unless otherwise specified herein, this shall include, but is not limited to, single-family, duplex, triplex, mobile homes and other multifamily residential development.

 "Service area" means a geographical area in which a defined set of public facilities provides services to developments within the area.
 Service areas may be separately described for each type of public facility.